mehulagg/gitlab/doc/user/application_security/dast/index.md

 sample reports can be found in the
 [DAST repository](https://gitlab.com/gitlab-org/security-products/dast/-/tree/master/test/end-to-end/expect).

-There are two formats of data in the JSON report that are used side by side:

 ### Other formats

 Reports can also be generated in Markdown, HTML, and XML.
 These can be published as artifacts using the following configuration: